myseq/myseq.github.io/content/posts/passkeys.md

 Passkeys are designed to be more secure and convenient than traditional passwords, and they are expected to eventually ***replace passwords*** altogether.

 Passkeys are more secure than passwords because they are not stored on servers.
-This means that even if a website or application is hacked, passkeys cannot be stolen. i Passkeys are also more convenient than passwords because users ***do not need to remember or manage multiple passwords***.
+This means that even if a website or application is hacked, passkeys cannot be stolen.
+Passkeys are also more convenient than passwords because users ***do not need to remember or manage multiple passwords***.

 > *The best part is, we can eliminate the password policy*.